Heirophant/MKCorp/Readme.md

 ## NSS - 2 Final Project

 ### Description
-This is a guide to how to setup our VMs on your machines so that everything runs smoothly.
-We have made and test all the machines on Oracle VirtualBox. _**WE CAN'T BE SURE how VMs would behave in VMWare**_ since it has a different philosophy of attaching adapter to a machine.
-We haven't tested on VMWare but you are welcome to try.
+This is a guide to how to setup the VMs on your machines so that everything runs smoothly.
+We have made and test all the machines on Oracle VirtualBox. _**I CAN'T BE SURE how VMs would behave in VMWare**_ since it has a different philosophy of attaching adapter to a machine.
+I haven't tested on VMWare but you are welcome to try.

 ### Objective